The Climate Consensus

 Disqualifications:

-Submissions that exceed the time limit or do not meet content guidelines.
+Submissions that exceed the time limit, are not in an .mp4 file format, or do not meet the content guidelines.

 Plagiarism or use of unlicensed materials.